Assessment Information

 Your Assessor and qualification verification

-All diagnostic assessments are carried out by Denise A. Hawkes, who is highly experienced.
-She holds an Assessment Practising Certificate from Patoss.
+All diagnostic assessments are carried out by a professionally qualified and very experienced assessor, registered with Patoss and the British Dyslexia Association.
 This means that a Full Diagnostic Assessment Diagnosis, if given, can be used at any age, and does not have to be repeated post-16.
-Denise has an up-to-date enhanced DBS which can be checked online at request, is fully insured and a registered data controller.
+Assessors have an up-to-date enhanced DBS which can be checked online at request, are fully insured and registered data controllers.
 All clients are provided with a letter for school (for absence as an 'allowable educational activity').
-As Denise has an Assessment Practicing Certificate, assessments can be submitted to educational establishments.
-You can check

 Assessment Information

-Face-to-Face OR Virtual Full Diagnostic Dyslexia Assessment (ages 7-15 inclusive) (FORMAL DIAGNOSIS)
+Face-to-Face OR Virtual Full Diagnostic Dyslexia Assessment (ages 7-15 inclusive) (FORMAL DIAGNOSIS)/ Dyslexia + ADHD / DCD Screening or Maths test)

 This is a full diagnostic assessment.
 It takes approximately three hours, sometimes slightly longer for more complex profiles.
 You may be asked to complete ADHD or dyspraxia screening questionnaires if, after assessment, this seems appropriate.
 You can request these before the assessment if you have concerns about ADHD or dyspraxia.
-You can then use this evidence (which is included in the assessment report) for follow-ups if necessary (for example, via GP).
-If scores and evidence show that an EHCP should be applied for, this will be stated.
+GP referral letters will be provided if appropriate (as part of a Dyslexia/ADHD/DCD screening assessment).
+If scores and evidence show that an EHC needs assessment should be applied for, this will be stated.

 A diagnostic assessment measures three areas: